-For the three months ended September 30, 2022, we recorded a remeasurement gain of our prior at-equity investment in InterWell Health LLC in the amount of €147 M which did not reoccur during the three months ended September 30, 2023.
-For further information regarding the InterWell Health business combination, see note 2 of the notes to the consolidated financial statements (unaudited) included in this report.
+For the three months ended September 30, 2022, we recorded a remeasurement gain of our prior at-equity investment in InterWell Health LLC in the amount of $\in$ 147 M which did not reoccur during the three months ended September 30, 2023.
+For further information regarding the InterWell Health business combination, see note 2 included in this report.